Rational homotopy theory of mapping spaces via Lie theory for L-infinity algebras: Examples

 The component of the mapping space $\Map(X,X)$ that contains a fixed homotopy self-equivalence is equal to the same component of $\aut(X)$, since any map homotopic to a homotopy equivalence is itself a homotopy equivalence.
 Moreover, $\pi_1(\aut(X),1_X)$ is an abelian group as $\aut(X)$ is a monoid.
-By combining Theorem \ref{thm:main3} and Theorem \ref{thm:koszul space}, we obtain the following theorem.
+By combining Theorem \ref{thm:main3}\footnote{Alternatively, one could use the main theorem of \cite{BFM-tran} in this case.} and Theorem \ref{thm:koszul space}, we obtain the following theorem.

 \begin{theorem} Let $X$ be formal and coformal nilpotent space such that either $\dim_\QQ \HH^*(X;\QQ)<\infty$ or $\dim_\QQ \pi_*(X)\tensor \QQ<\infty$.
 Then there is a finite basis $x_1,\ldots,x_n$ for the indecomposables of the cohomology algebra $\HH^*(X;\QQ)$ and a dual basis $\alpha_1,\ldots,\alpha_n$ for the indecomposables of the homotopy Lie algebra $\pi_*(\Omega X)\tensor \QQ$.
 Setting $\kappa = x_1\tensor \alpha_1 + \ldots + x_n\tensor \alpha_n\in \HH^*(X;\QQ)\tensor \pi_*(\Omega X)$, the derivation $[\kappa,-]$ is a differential, and there are isomorphisms